narengan/cis/using-page-rules.md

 # Using Page Rules

-A page rule specifies some settings and values that you can apply to a specific URL.
-Page rules help you manage security and performance, based on each indidivual URL in your site.
-The following table describes the page rules that are available to all customers, the behaviors they produce, and any special considerations you should keep in mind before using them.
+A Page Rule specifies some settings and values that you can apply to a specific URL.
+Page Rules help you manage security and performance, based on each individual URL in your site.
+The following table describes the Page Rules that are available to all customers, the behaviors they produce, and any special considerations you should keep in mind before using them.

 ## Security